HirokiHamaguchi/latexlint/README.md

 We also should use `--` instead of `-` to indicate a range of pages, e.g., `123--456` instead of `123-456`.
 A lot of bibtex files follow this rule.
 We do not detect this because it might be just a subtraction.

-We use the Regex `[A-Z][a-zA-Z]*[a-z]`, consisting of a uppercase letter, zero or more letters, and a lowercase letter.
+We use the Regex `[A-Z][a-zA-Z]*[a-z]`, consisting of an uppercase letter, zero or more letters, and a lowercase letter.
-We assume that this represents a name of person.
+We assume that this represents a name of a person.

 ### LLEqnarray

 Detect `eqnarray` environment in `.tex` or `.md` files.
-You should likely use `align` environment instead.
+You should likely use the `align` environment instead.

-It is known that `eqnarray` environment is [not recommended](https://texfaq.org/FAQ-eqnarray) because it has some spacing issues.
+It is known that the `eqnarray` environment is [not recommended](https://texfaq.org/FAQ-eqnarray) because it has some spacing issues.

 ### LLJapaneseSpace

-Detect the lack of space between Japanese characters and math equation in `.tex` or `.md` files.
+Detect the lack of space between Japanese characters and math equations in `.tex` or `.md` files.
-By default, this rules is disabled by `latexlint.disabledRules` in `settings.json`.
+By default, this rule is disabled by `latexlint.disabledRules` in `settings.json`.

 ### LLLlGg